GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: Concluding Remarks

 \section{Concluding Remarks}

 We introduce GraphUniverse, a synthetic graph generation framework designed to address a critical gap in graph learning: the systematic evaluation of inductive generalization.
-By generating graph families with consistent semantics and tunable structural and feature properties, GraphUniverse provides the scalable, controlled data required to rigorously assess a model's ability to generalize across diverse and unseen graphs (moving beyond single-graph transductive settings of existing approaches).
-Our experiments, which reveal valuable insights into model robustness and generalization, serve as a powerful demonstration of the framework's capabilities.
-We release GraphUniverse as an open-source tool to unlock new research directions in the principled development and validation of both existing and novel architectures---including the development of next-generation graph foundation models.
+By generating graph families with consistent semantics and tunable structural and feature properties, GraphUniverse provides the scalable, controlled data required to rigorously assess a model's ability to generalize across diverse and unseen graphs.
+Our experiments reveal valuable insights into model robustness and generalization.
+We release GraphUniverse as an open-source tool to unlock new research directions in the principled development and validation of both existing and novel architectures ---including potential applications in graph foundation model research, though such extensions would require additional development beyond our current framework.